If I were to recommend one supplement for vegans who train, my choice might surprise you – I'd say creatine monohydrate.

 One study once found contaminants in some of the creatine products they tested37.
 The biggest contaminant was creatinine – a natural breakdown of creatine and something our kidneys are perfectly adapted to deal with.
 The only heavy metal found (in 15% of the products) was mercury and in such low levels it's well below the acceptable maximum daily intake.

 The increased strength gained from creatine supplementation is thrown out the window if you also take caffeine38, e.g. drink coffee.
+You still get all the other benefits from creatine, just not the (slightly) increased strength.

 I would wholeheartedly recommend that you start supplementing with creatine if you aren't already.
 Especially if you're a training vegan!